eip4-mars/EIP4P2/Session5/readme.md

 ## Model Description :

 The model used here is a Headless Resnet50 with Deconvolution Block to extract body landmarks.

-Draw.io can be imported from : [](https://github.com/eip4-mars/EIP4P2/blob/master/Session5/Posenet_drawio.xml)
+Draw.io can be imported from : [xml file](https://github.com/eip4-mars/EIP4P2/blob/master/Session5/Posenet_drawio.xml)

 ### Smaller BottleNeck Block (Residual Blocks)